Arhitector/multyLineClimp/Readme.md

-##Plugin for multu line clamping text
+##Plugin for multi line clamping text

 #How to use
 - To div with text put class "js-clamp"